MINIMALaq/Object-Oriented-Programming-in-Python/README.md

     # to create the object of the inner laptop class in the outer class, we can do that in the __init__ method.

-    # or we can directly create an object of Laptop class outside of the outer class.
+    # or we can directly create an object of the Laptop class outside of the outer class.

 s1=Student("Shawki",5130)